-Roster: Clinical Treatment Guideline Development Panel for Post-traumatic Stress Disorder
+Roster: APA Guideline Development Panel for Post-traumatic Stress Disorder

 Joan M. Cook, PhD, is an associate professor at Yale School of Medicine and a researcher at the U.S. Department of Veterans Affairs (VA) National Center for PTSD.
 She has numerous publications in the traumatic stress and geriatric mental health fields, including scientific papers on the phenomenology, assessment and treatment of older adult trauma survivors.
-Since 2001, Dr. Cook has continuously received funding from the National Institute of Mental Health, serving as the principal investigator on four grants — three specifically on the dissemination and implementation of evidence-based psychotherapies for PTSD.
+Since 2001, Cook has continuously received funding from the National Institute of Mental Health, serving as the principal investigator on four grants, three specifically on the dissemination and implementation of evidence-based psychotherapies for PTSD.
 Her most recent NIMH grant supports a nationwide investigation of the adoption and sustained use of two evidence-based treatments for PTSD in VA residential treatment programs.
 She has been active in the leadership of APA's Div.
-56 (Trauma), serving as representative to the APA Council of Representatives.
+56 (Trauma Psychology), serving on the APA Council of Representatives.
 She is also on the board of directors of the International Society for Traumatic Stress Studies.
-Dr. Cook serves on the editorial boards of two journals for trauma research, Psychological Trauma: Theory, Research, Practice and Policy and Journal of Traumatic Stress.
+Cook serves on the editorial boards of two journals for trauma research, Psychological Trauma: Theory, Research, Practice and Policy and Journal of Traumatic Stress.

-John A. Fairbank, PhD, is a professor in the Department of Psychiatry and Behavioral Sciences, Duke University Medical Center, and director of the VA Mid-Atlantic (VISN 6) Mental Illness Research, Education and Clinical Center headquartered at the Durham VA Medical Center.
-Dr. Fairbank serves as co-director of the Substance Abuse and Mental Health Services Administration's (SAMHSA) National Center for Child Traumatic Stress, co-located at Duke University and UCLA.
+John A. Fairbank, PhD, is a professor in the department of psychiatry and behavioral sciences, Duke University Medical Center, and director of the VA Mid-Atlantic (VISN 6) Mental Illness Research, Education and Clinical Center headquartered at the Durham VA Medical Center.
+Fairbank serves as co-director of the Substance Abuse and Mental Health Services Administration's National Center for Child Traumatic Stress, colocated at Duke University and UCLA.
 His research has helped to establish the prevalence of veterans', children's and adolescents' exposure to trauma, the impact of trauma on mental and physical health, and the utility of quality improvement models for implementing evidence-based treatments for traumatic stress reactions in community agencies.
-A past-president of the International Society for Traumatic Stress Studies, Dr. Fairbank currently serves on the boards of directors for Psychology Beyond Borders and the Center for Child and Family Health in Durham, N.C.
+A past-president of the International Society for Traumatic Stress Studies, Fairbank currently serves on the boards of directors for Psychology Beyond Borders and the Center for Child and Family Health in Durham, N.C.

-Matthew Friedman, MD, PhD, is executive director of the U.S. Department of Veterans Affairs (VA) National Center for PTSD between 1989 and 2014 and now serves as senior advisor and professor of psychiatry, and of pharmacology and toxicology, at the Geisel School of Medicine at Dartmouth.
-He has worked with PTSD patients as a clinician and researcher for almost 40 years.
+Matthew Friedman, MD, PhD, was executive director of the U.S. Department of Veterans Affairs (VA) National Center for PTSD between 1989 and 2014 and now serves as senior advisor and professor of psychiatry, and of pharmacology and toxicology, at the Geisel School of Medicine at Dartmouth.
+He has worked with PTSD patients as a clinician and researcher for more than 40 years.
 Dr. Friedman has published extensively in the areas of stress and PTSD, biological psychiatry, psychopharmacology, and clinical outcome research on depression, anxiety, schizophrenia and chemical dependency.
-He has over 250 publications, including 24 books and monographs.
-Dr. Friedman is a Distinguished Life Fellow of the American Psychiatric Association, past-president of the International Society for Traumatic Stress Studies, past chair of the scientific advisory board of Anxiety Disorders Association of America, and chair of the psychiatric association's DSM-5 work group proposing diagnostic criteria for PTSD and related disorders.
+He has over 300 publications, including 27 books and monographs.
+Dr. Friedman is a Distinguished Life Fellow of the American Psychiatric Association, past-president of the International Society for Traumatic Stress Studies, past chair of the scientific advisory board of Anxiety Disorders Association of America, and chair of the APA's DSM-5 work group proposing diagnostic criteria for PTSD and related disorders.
 He has served on many research, education and policy committees for the VA, Department of Defense and National Institute of Mental Health.
 He has received many honors including the ISTSS Lifetime Achievement Award in 1999 and the ISTSS Public Advocacy Award in 2009.
 He was a finalist for the 2011 Samuel J. Heyman Service to America Medal in the career achievement division.

-Joseph P. Gone, PhD, is an associate professor in the clinical psychology program in the Department of Psychology at the University of Michigan.
+Joseph P. Gone, PhD, is an associate professor in the clinical psychology program in the department of psychology at the University of Michigan.
 His major interests include cultural influences on mental health status, as well as the intersection of evidence-based practice and cultural competence in mental health services.
 His research has explored mental health problems such as PTSD and historical trauma within American Indian communities.
-Dr. Gone has published more than 40 articles and chapters addressed to the cultural psychology of self, identity, personhood and social relations in indigenous community settings vis-à-vis the mental health professions, with particular attention to therapeutic interventions (such as psychotherapy and traditional healing).
-He has served on the editorial boards of six academic journals and reviewed manuscripts for an additional 35 journals in the behavioral and health sciences.
+Gone has published more than 50 articles and chapters addressed to the cultural psychology of self, identity, personhood and social relations in indigenous community settings vis-à-vis the mental health professions, with particular attention to therapeutic interventions (such as psychotherapy and traditional healing).
+He has served on the editorial boards of six academic journals and reviewed manuscripts for an additional 45 journals in the behavioral and health sciences.
 In addition to two early career awards for emerging leadership in ethnic minority psychology, he received the 2013 Stanley Sue Award for Distinguished Contributions to Diversity in Clinical Psychology from Div.
 12 of the American Psychological Association.
 In 2014, he was named a Fellow of the John Simon Guggenheim Memorial Foundation.